Sketch

 // src/sketch/styles/main_styles.gleam

-pub const flexer = "flexer"
+pub const flexer = "main_styles-flexer"

-pub const flexer_direction = "flexer flexer-direction"
+pub const flexer_direction = "main_styles-flexer_direction"

 Sketch general usage

 At its core, Sketch relies on sketch.class, which let you define a class.
 A class is made of CSS properties.
 All of those can be accessed in sketch module.
 Build your classes, and use them across your codebase!
+But a Sketch class contains more than CSS properties, it can also contains every piece of information used to defined a CSS class.
+This includes media queries, pseudo-selectors & combinators!
+This allows to think to your styles in isolation, without worrying with the global scope.

 Using media queries and pseudo-selectors

-Because we’re building CSS, we can leverage on its full power, contrarily to inline styling.
+Because we’re building CSS, we can leverage its full power, contrarily to inline styling.
 This mean we can use media queries and pseudo-selectors!
 You only need to call the proper functions, and Sketch will take care of the rest.

-import sketch/media
+import sketch/css

-import sketch/size.{px}
+import sketch/css/length.{px}

 fn my_class() {